Dr. Bruce W. Tuckman, a psychologist at Ohio State University, published a theory in 1965 called ‘Tuckman’s Stages of

 Initially, it was a 4-stage model Forming, Storming, Norming, and Performing, but later in 1977, a fifth stage Adjourning was included Mary Ann Jensen and Dr. Bruce Tuckman both jointly worked on the last stage.
 It is also known as the Tuckman ladder model.

 5 Stages of Team Development

 Most of the teams follow these stages on the way to deliver high performance.
 These stages start from the time that a group that first meets and then separated as the project ends.

 Let jump in straight to see the five stages and have a brief discussion on;

 I will try to explain these 5 stages by a graph so that you can get a simple way to get into your memory.

 Team Development Process

 Let’s have a graphical representation of this process with time and team effectiveness point of view on any project;

-You can see clearly that effectiveness is almost the same for Forming & Adjourning stage but is way down in storming.
+You can see clearly that effectiveness is almost the same for the Forming & Adjourning stage but is way down in storming.
 As a project manager your major task to handle this stage effectively than other stages.

 Let’s see these stages one by one now;